K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

 	}

-API 사용량을 Abacus-collector에 전송하기 위해, CF 또는 인증 서버로부터
-토큰을 취득하여 HTTP header에 설정하고 HTTPS Connection을 생성 한다.
+To transfer API usage to the Abacus-collector, a token is acquired from a CF or authentication server, set to the HTTP header, and create an HTTPS Connection.

 	public void reportUsageDataHTTPS(JSONObject serviceUsage) throws Exception {
 		StringBuffer sb = new StringBuffer();